marcoalopez/GrainSizeTools/README.md

 Lopez-Sanchez MA and Llana-Fúnez S (2015) An evaluation of different measures of dynamically recrystallized grain size for paleopiezometry or paleowattometry studies. *Solid Earth* 6, 475-495. doi:[10.5194/se-6-475-2015](http://dx.doi.org/10.5194/se-6-475-2015)

 ***Two-step method***
-Lopez-Sanchez MA and Llana-Fúnez Deriving 3D grain size distributions from thin sections in mylonites: strategy, presentation format and error considerations. *Submitted*.
+Lopez-Sanchez MA and Llana-Fúnez. *An evaluation of the Saltykov and the two-step methods to quantify 3D grain size distributions from 2D sections in mylonites.* To be submitted soon.

 Licenses
 -------------